- 2019-2020 BCCS Calendar

 Email is one of the best ways we have to stay connected!
 If you are not receiving emails from Teresa Rodriguez on a regular basis, we need an updated email address from you.
 To update your email address, please contact Teresa Rodriguez, Director of Family and Community Relations.

 Our Family Newsletter goes home every-other week and includes important information about things happening at our school.
-It will be emailed to you as well as sent home in your child’s backpack.
+It will be emailed to you.

-We are excited to be working with Revolution Foods for the 2018-2019 school year!
-Check back soon to view our menus.
+We are excited to be working with Revolution Foods again for the 2019-2020 school year!